-"Lower Manhattan Cultural Council (LMCC)'s River To River Festival stages art and performances throughout lower Manhattan, enlivening civic buildings and other public spaces with free events."
+"LMCC's River To River Festival stages art and performances throughout lower Manhattan, enlivening civic buildings and other public spaces with free events."